How To Get Rid Of Bed Bugs – 5 Quick Removal Methods

 1. If you are a tenant, it’s always a good idea to let your landlord know about the infestation as he may offer to help with the costs involved in the removal process.
 After he or she knows about it, make sure that you vacuum ou entire house as this will ensure that you suck up most of the bugs and their unhatched offspring.
 It’s also recommended that you also vacuum the ends of your curtains.
 Due to the physical structure of the bed bug legs, they are often difficult to remove from different types of fabrics.
 You may be required to use a stiff brush to dislodge them from their resting place.

-3. If you can afford it, consider getting your carpets steamed as bed bugs cannot survive in temperatures above 50 degrees (120 Fahrenheit).
-If you want to really want to get rid of them fast, can also pick up a fairly cheap hand held steam blower at your nearest hardware store or supermarket or purchase this powder and use it in the areas that were outlined previously in the article.
+1. Secondly, if you can afford it, consider getting your carpets steamed as bed bugs cannot survive in temperatures above 50 degrees (120 Fahrenheit).
+If you want to really want to get rid of them fast, can also pick up a fairly cheap hand held steam blower at your nearest hardware store or supermarket.
 I have had a few people recommend using rubbing alcohol as this apparently is lethal to these pests.
 However, after some research, it seems that you have to dab each one which seems like way to much effort for me.
-I would rather just suck them up with my vacuum :)
+I would rather just suck them up with my vacuum 🙂

-When it comes to things, like beds and pillows, try your very best to purchase them new, instead of second hand as statistics show that this is the most common way of getting a bed bug problem, even if you have a clean, well-kept home.
-If you borrow something of this nature from a friend or a family member, make sure that you check it for things like bed bugs and other nasty insects that could make your life miserable, not to mention potentially painful.
-For more information, check this Science Daily Article.
+When it comes to things, like beds and pillows, try your very best to purchase them new, instead of second hand as research shows that this is a common way of getting bed bugs, even if you have a clean, well-kept home.
+If you borrow or buy something of this nature from a friend or a family member, make sure that you check it for things like bed bugs and other nasty insects that could make your life miserable, not to mention potentially painful.

 After I had a fairly bad infestation of these insects, I simply opted to throw away my mattress and start over.
 While this may be a bit of a shotgun approach, it’s sometimes the quickest and cheapest way of doing it, especially if you are thinking of hiring an exterminator.
 Even if you are not a frequent traveler, it’s highly likely that you have encountered bed bugs in hotels and other places when you were on holiday or business.
 Unfortunately, you cannot personally control these sort of situations and thus, here are a few quick tips to prevent yourself: